About the project

 - Mayden – England

 - Psychiatric Hospital of Aita Menni – Spain

 - NHS Dorset – England

-The Committed Regions are regions or partner that have an interest in the services deployed in MasterMind, but which, for various reasons, could not participate in the project itself.
-This Board functions as a vehicle to share information between partners in MasterMind and committed regions outside of the consortium to share learning and disseminate information.
-The learning on both sides helps in the planning and strategy development to widen the use of eMental health services across Europe.
+The Committed Regions were regions or partners that had an interest in the services deployed in MasterMind, but which, for various reasons, could not participate in the project itself.
+This Board functioned as a vehicle to share information between partners in MasterMind and committed regions outside of the consortium to share learning and disseminate information.
+The learning on both sides helped in the planning and strategy development to widen the use of eMental health services across Europe.

-The Scientific Committee of MasterMind consists of the following experts.
+The Scientific Committee of MasterMind consisted of the following experts.

 Dr. Jose María Quintana

 - Position/Affiliation: Head of the Research Unit Medical Section Galdakao Hospital – Usansolo and associate professor in the Department of Preventive Medicine and Public Health, University of the Basque Country UPV / EHU